Life drawing classes can give you the willys!

 So there I was fiddling around with my easel and phaffing around…

-Then I realised people were poised ready to draw.
+Then I realised people, clearly regulars at life drawing classes, were poised ready to draw.

 I was still fixing my board in place and desperately trying to get the right height to work at.